You CAN Travel with Kids - No More Excuses

 You won’t get far trying to pack too much into one particular day so I now always look to at least 2-3 nights in any one place so we can travel more slowly.
-This is actually a really wonderful way to travel and I appreciate it so much more now and I can look back at past travel experiences where we whirl-winded through some places without really taking anything in and miss the opportunity I had to experience it differently.
+This is actually a really wonderful way to travel and I look back at past travel experiences where we whirl-winded through some places without really taking anything in and miss the opportunity I had to experience it differently.

-Whilst travelling with babies and infants can involve micro-planning with military precision there are some handy hints to get you travelling lighter and easier.
+Whilst travelling with babies and infants can involve planning with military precision there are some handy hints to get you travelling lighter and easier.

 I hope I have encouraged and inspired you to take the plunge.
 Live bravely and start travelling with your family.
 Taking a holiday with your kids is truly addictive - trust me!

 If you liked this article please take the time to SUBSCRIBE to the Big Adventures for Little Feet newsletter.
 No spam, just honest advice, ideas and travel inspiration.

 Get organised with the Packing for Kids Checklist - dont leave home without the essentials

 This article contains affiliate links meaning any bookings made through links may earn me a small payment at no additional cost to you.
 I only link to products or services that I personally use.
 Thanks for your support!